goshevs/sparkDBUtilities/README.md

 ## Overview of utilities

-Both R and Python functions have nearly identical syntax which should facilitate back-and-forth transitions.
+Both R and Python functions have nearly identical syntax which should facilitate transitions between the software packages.

 ### sparkToDistMDB

-This script/module contains two functions:
+This script/module contains two primary functions:

 - `pushAdminToMDB`: sets up connections, access credentials and rights among the frontend and backend MariaDB db instances.
 The